EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-shell.md

 ~~~
 {: .output}

-Here we see that a container has been started from the `lolcow.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello World!`.
+Here we see that a container has been started from the `lolcow.sif` image and the `/bin/echo` command has been run within the container, passing the input `Hello, world`.
 The command has echoed the provided input to the console and the container has terminated.

 Note that the use of `singularity exec` has overriden any run script set within the image metadata and the command that we specified as an argument to `singularity exec` has been run instead.